microsoft/vcpkg-docs/vcpkg/concepts/default-features.md

 This article describes the concept of default features, their implications, and strategies for effective management.

-Default features in vcpkg are a set of features automatically included when a port is installed, unless explicitly disabled.
+Default features are a set of [features](features.md) automatically included when a port is installed, unless explicitly disabled.
 These features ensure that a library maintains a baseline level of functionality, even as the complexity of its dependency graph increases.

 >![NOTE]
 > Not all ports contain default features.

 ## Role of default features

-Default features are crucial for providing a user-friendly experience with libraries that offer modular functionalities through features.
+Default features provide a user-friendly experience by ensuring essential functionalities are available in libraries with modular features.

 For instance, a library capable of extracting various archive formats might have each format as an optional feature.
-Without default features, the library might not perform any extraction out of the box, complicating initial use.
-Default features guarantee that essential functionalities are available immediately, enhancing usability.
+Without default features, the library might not include any extraction algorithm out of the box, complicating initial use.

+Packages installed by vcpkg will always include their default features, unless explicitly requested otherwise.
+This behavior applies to packages required directly by the user through a manifest file or vcpkg install invocation, and to packages required as dependencies.

+Disabling the automatic installation of default features is only possible for user requested dependencies.

-## Specifying default features
+### Disabling default features in manifest mode

-When adding a library as a dependency in your `vcpkg.json` manifest, default features are included by default.
-To modify this behavior, you can use the `"default-features": false` attribute to disable them, allowing for a more customized setup based on your specific needs.

->![NOTE]
-> Adding the `"default-features": false"` attribute to disable default features only works if specified in the top level manifest.
+Add the `"default-features": false` attribute to a dependency declaration to disable installation of its default features.

+If you want to disable default features for a transitive dependency, you need to promote it to a direct dependency on your project's manifest.

+### Disabling default features in classic mode

+Add the special `core` feature as part of the requested features of the packages you want to install.

+> [!NOTE]
+> Similar to how manifest mode works, if you want to disable default features for a transitive dependency; you need to promote it to a direct installation request in your command line.

 ### Example 1: Including a library with default features